- Frequently Asked Questions

 - The State withholding is 5% of the weekly amount payable

-ONLINE: You can request to have taxes withheld or to change your current withholding status by using the online Tax Withholding Application.
+You can request to have taxes withheld or to change your current withholding status by going online at https://my.unemployment.wisconsin.gov.

-We mail Form 1099-G to your last-known address by January 31st each year.
+Form 1099-G will be available online by January 31st each year.

-If you elect to have state and/or federal taxes withheld, your Form 1099-G will include the withholdings from your UI benefit checks for that tax year.
+If you elect to have state and/or federal taxes withheld, your Form 1099-G will include the withholdings from your UI benefit payments for that tax year.